felix-kranken/felix-kranken/README.md

 **DNI**
 Proship/Comship/Freaks that think fiction doesn't affect reality.
 Dave Lee x Thatcher Davis, Mark Heathcliff x Cesar Torres shippers.
 You guys are weird.
 Basic DNI criteria.
 (LGBTphobe, Bigoted, y'know.)
 People who support YBC, YBF, Killing Stalking, or any of those murder/yaoi glorifying medias.
 People who disrespect TT/TD on purpose.
 I don't care if you think it's not real, you don't need to be a dick about it.

+**My wonderful friends, who you will most likely see me sitting near if I'm not alone.** Jonah <33!!!, Toby, Isaac, Liam, Mark and Cesar.
+You guys are so awesome and I'm greatful you're in my life <3 /p

 ***Thank you for reading!
 It means a lot to me.***
 Contact: @Zixylus on twitter and instagram.